 For the Noodles

-- 2 5 oz. packages udon noodles See Note 4
+- 2 5 oz. packages fresh udon noodles See Note 3

-- scallions and sesame seeds for garnish optional
+- green onions and sesame seeds for garnish optional

-- In a small bow, whisk together all sauce ingredients; set aside.
+- In a small bowl, whisk together all sauce ingredients; set aside.

-- In a large pan over high heat, heat one teaspoon of oil.
+- In a large skillet over high heat, heat one teaspoon of oil.
 Add shrimp and cook until no longer pink (about 1 minute per side).
+Transfer shrimp to a plate and set aside.

 - In the same pan, add remaining teaspoon of oil.
 Then add yaki udon noodles.
 Cook noodles for about 3 minutes.
 As the noodles are cooking, use tongs to gently break them apart.
 They will begin to break apart as they heat up in the skillet.